Ming0818/Speech-Lab/Lab2/Readme.md

 ![](https://github.com/Celiali/Speech-Lab/blob/master/Lab2/figure/viterbi_44with11.png)

 We can see that there are no mistakes.
-The path slowly rises and the biggest probability for each state is to stay at the same state.
+We can see that in the beginning and in the end of the sequence, each state tends to stay at the same state more.
+While in the middle part, the path stays at the same state for a while and then transits to the next state.

 ## 4.4 Backward algorithm